 Tim Griffin and Family

 He graduated from Magnolia High School, Hendrix College in Conway and Tulane Law School in New Orleans and attended graduate school at Oxford University in England.
-His wife Elizabeth is from Camden, and they currently live in Little Rock with their two children, Mary Katherine, 9, and John, 6.
+His wife Elizabeth is from Camden, and they currently live in Little Rock with their two children, Mary Katherine, 9, and John, 7.
 They are members of Immanuel Baptist Church of Little Rock.